 Privacy

-Deontea Ltd is committed to uphold the highest standards of compliance with the applicable regulatory framework, and to protect personal data you may provide when visiting deontea.com (“Our Site”).
-We will not disclose your personal details to any third parties unless we are legally obliged to do so or where it is necessary, in which case we shall inform you and seek your consent.
-Our firm is principally active within EEA Countries, the UK and Switzerland, and as such we will not share any data outside the EEA and the UK and Switzerland (Please note that Switzerland has an equivalence decision from the EU in relation with GDPR and the UK has on-shored the regulation hence no equivalence decision has yet been granted) .
+Our firm is principally active within EEA Countries, the UK and Switzerland, and as such we will not share any data outside the EEA and the UK and Switzerland (Please note that Switzerland has an adequacy decision from the EU in relation to GDPR and the UK has on-shored the regulation.
+An adequacy an adequacy decision has been adopted in June 2021).
 We store all data including personal data on a server located in the European Economic Area (EEA).

 What are personal data?

-Personal information means data which relates to an individual and which identifies that individual, either directly or indirectly, such as your name or your contact information.
+Personal information means data which relates to an individual and which identifies that individual, either directly or indirectly, such as your name or your contact information

 Legal basis

-The General Data Protection Regulation (EU) 2016/679 (“GDPR”) is a regulation that took effect on the 25th May 2018 aiming at protecting individuals within EU against the illegal use and dissemination of their personal data.
+The General Data Protection Regulation (EU) 2016/679 (“GDPR”) is a regulation that took effect the 25th May 2018 aiming at protecting individuals within EU against the illegal use and dissemination of their personal data.
 It also addresses the export of personal data outside the EU and EEA areas.
 It aims primarily at giving control to individuals over their personal data.

-Types of data we may collect?
+Type of data we may collect

-Contact data
+• Contact data

-Services data
+• Services data

-Marketing information
+• Marketing information

-We may collect information to respond to inquiries regarding our products and services, or to provide you with information, reports, or updates.
+We may collect information to respond to inquiries regarding our products and services or to provide you with information, reports, or updates.

-Web site visitor information
+• Web site visitor information

-We may collect data when you visit our website such as your IP address and the pages you visited, and when you use our services, we may collect information on how you use those services.
-For additional information please click here
+We may collect data when you visit our website such as your IP address and the pages you visited and when you use our services we may collect information on how you use those

-Others
+• Others

-We may also obtain information about you from publicly available sources such as public registers (such as Companies House), news articles, sanctions lists, and Internet searches.
+We may, also, obtain information about you from publicly available sources such as public registers (such as Companies House), news articles, sanctions lists, and Internet searches.

 Why do we process personal data?

-We are generally processing personal data for legitimate business reasons, to provide the products or services you may request; it may include:
+We are generally processing personal data for legitimate business reasons to provide the products or services you may request it may include:

 • Reviewing client files for quality assurance purposes, which may involve processing personal data for the relevant client.